Basic Grammar Skills Tutorial

 Save 10% off each course when you enroll in two or more courses.
 See suggested combinations in the right column for our most popular combinations.

-Learn the basics of English grammar to improve your writing.
+Learn the basics of business English grammar in this online grammar class.

-Course DescriptionThis course teaches you the fundamentals of English grammar with in-depth personalized instruction.
+Course DescriptionThis basic grammar course teaches you the fundamentals of English grammar with in-depth personalized instruction.
 You learn new patterns to replace the old by using your own writing as an example.
-We tailor the course to your requirements, and the teaching, practice, and tests are based on your own writing samples.
-Your instructor evaluates writing samples and assigns work based on your unique needs.
-Your instructor also gives you online quizzes containing sentences from your original writing sample that you must correct quickly to be sure you have learned the skills.
-You work only on the specific skills you need to learn, at your own pace.
-You get as much feedback from your instructor as you need for every lesson.
+We tailor the grammar class to your requirements, and the teaching, practice, and tests are based on your own writing samples.
+Your instructor evaluates business writing samples and assigns work based on your unique needs.
+Your instructor also gives you online quizzes containing sentences from your original writing sample that you must correct quickly to be sure you have learned the grammar skills.
+You work only on the specific business grammar skills you need to learn, at your own pace.
+You get as much feedback from your instructor in this online grammar class as you need for every lesson.

 - You will have learned the grammar principles and rules that are most applicable to business writing.